agarrharr/ozPop.github.io/_posts/2016-11-10-Javascript-Error-Handling.md

 The major types of errors in programming are:

-* _Parsing errors_ aka syntax errors occur at compile time or at interpret time (e.g. Javascript) and are usually typographical mistakes or improper use of special characters.
+* _Parsing errors_ (syntax errors) - occur at compile time or at interpret time (e.g. Javascript) and are usually typographical mistakes or improper use of special characters.
 These errors are usually handled by proofreading.

-* _Runtime errors_ aka exceptions occur during execution and usually are the result of adverse system parameters or invalid input data and are usually handled by careful debugging.
+* _Runtime errors_ (exceptions) - occur during execution and usually are the result of adverse system parameters or invalid input data.
+Typically handled by careful debugging.

-* _Logical errors_ aka bugs occur when executed code does not produce the expected result and often is the result of human mistake.
+* _Logical errors_ (bugs) occur when executed code does not produce the expected result and usually are the result of human mistake.
 Handled by debugging tools and error handling approaches.

 ### Errors in Javascript
 ----

 Dealing with errors can be a challenging process due to the nature of when and where they happen and how they tend to be described in the message. _Javascript error messages are known to be uninformative and ambiguous._

 If error messages described exactly what happened and where, debugging would be easier to deal with.
-Javascript like many other programming languages provides developers with ways to do just that, handle exceptions and throw errors which provide more descriptive messages.
+Javascript provides developers with ways to do just that, handle exceptions, throw customized errors and provide more descriptive messages.

 Before going into examples of how that can be accomplished it is important to review the base error types in Javascript.